4-6 July 2016

 Please send us your translation to firstname.lastname@example.org

-We are aware that we are currently not reaching all our members by email.
+We are aware that we may not be reaching all our members by email.
 All our news updates are sent electronically and it is therefore very important that we ensure we have your correct details.
-If you have not been receiving any emails from INTERCOM in the last 6 months, please send an email with your current address to email@example.com.
+If you have not been receiving any emails from INTERCOM in the last 6 months, please send an email with your current address to email@example.com

 INTERCOM is the International Committee of the International Council of Museums (ICOM), concerned with museum management.